martis42/depend_on_what_you_use/examples/rule_using_dwyu/README.md

 Writing such a rule is trivial, as demonstrated in [rule.bzl](./rule.bzl).

 Executing <br>
-`bazel build //rule_using_dwyu/...` <br>
+`bazel build //rule_using_dwyu:dwyu` <br>
-fails due to DWYU automatically being executed and analyzing the fauly target.
+fails due to DWYU automatically being executed and analyzing the faulty target.

+You need to be careful when using multiple DWYU based rules in parallel with various different aspects implementing them.
+DWYU creates a report file for each target it analyzes.
+If multiple rules invoke DWYU recursively based on different aspects, and they share common dependencies, there will be conflicts due to multiple actions creating the same file. <br>
+This is not a problem if you have a single rule using one specific recursive DWYU aspect.
+Bazel understands it has already executed aspect _X_ on a given target and will reuse the results instead of trying to execute it again.
+Thus, no conflicting actions occur, no matter how many times you use the rule based on recursive aspect _X_ and how often transitive dependencies are visited.